viniciusoyama/component_party/README.md

 ## Pass data to your components in your templates

-When rendering your can pass data in a hash/named parameters format.
+When you render a component you can pass data in a hash format.
 The data will be exposed in your template through a view model.

-Supose that you have a header component
+Suppose that you have a header component like this:

 ```
 app